 An award winning Australian filmmaker, Serhat’s films have screened at over 50 local and international film festivals, winning numerous prizes and awards.
 He wrote, directed and co-produced the feature film ‘Cedar Boys’, which won the Audience Award at 56th Sydney International Film Festival, screened at 5 international film festivals and garnered many nominations and accolades in Australia, including AFI (AACTA), AWG, ADG and IF.

 Serhat comes from an extensive background in theatre, drama and performing arts studies.
 His vast experience covers all aspects of working in film and television.
 As an actor he has performed with Shakespeare by the Sea, New Theatre, Genesian Theatre and The Pilgrim Theatre companies.
 On TV in the second series of the award winning ‘East-West 101’, the 2015 SBS TV series ‘The Principal’ and recently in the 2016 U.S Sci-Fi series ‘Hunters’, produced by Gale Anne Hurd (‘Terminator’ 1 & 2) and created by Natalie Chaidez (‘Heroes’).
-Serhat also teaches casually at NIDA, Sydney Theatre School and UNSW.
+Serhat is an established script editor and story consultant, he also teaches casually at NIDA, Sydney Theatre School and UNSW.

 Liz Burton has been working and developing many projects over the last 4 years, including the feature films “Killer Country”, “My Country”, “The Hilton Conspiracy”, “Z Block” and the web series “Magpie and The Pigeon”.